Nospoko/midi-pydata-london-24/README.md

 ## Comparing MIDI Pieces

-### Plotting Note Pitches Comparison and Note Dstart Comparison
+### Plotting Note Pitches Comparison and Note Time Difference Comparison

 We can compare the distribution of note pitches between two MIDI pieces using matplotlib histograms.
 This can provide insights into the pitch range and distribution within each piece.